-Companies, investors and government entities around the world turn to Alvarez & Marsal (A&M) for leadership, action and results.
+Companies, investors and government entities around the world turn to Alvarez & Marsal (A&M) when conventional approaches are not enough to make change and achieve results.
 Privately held since its founding in 1983, A&M is a leading global professional services firm that provides advisory, business performance improvement and turnaround management services.
-When conventional approaches are not enough to create transformation and drive change, clients seek our deep expertise and ability to deliver practical solutions to their unique problems.

-With over 5,000 people across four continents, we deliver tangible results for corporates, boards, private equity firms, law firms and government agencies facing complex challenges.
-Our senior leaders, and their teams, leverage A&M's restructuring heritage to help companies act decisively, catapult growth and accelerate results.
-We are experienced operators, world-class consultants, former regulators and industry authorities with a shared commitment to telling clients what's really needed for turning change into a strategic business asset, managing risk and unlocking value at every stage of growth.
+With over 3000 people across four continents, we deliver tangible results for corporates, boards, private equity firms, law firms and government agencies facing complex challenges.
+Our senior leaders, and their teams, help organizations transform operations, catapult growth and accelerate results through decisive action.
+Comprised of experienced operators, world-class consultants, former regulators and industry authorities, A&M leverages its restructuring heritage to turn change into a strategic business asset, manage risk and unlock value at every stage of growth.

-To learn more, visit: AlvarezandMarsal.com
+To learn more, visit: alvarezandmarsal.com

-© Copyright 2021 Alvarez & Marsal Holdings, LLC.
+© Copyright 2019 Alvarez & Marsal Holdings, LLC.
 All Rights Reserved.
-178647
+83029